thereigo/instasnapgram/README.md

 # Instasnapgram

-⚡ Instasnapgram is a Instagram clone with a real-time post feature, built using React, Next.js, tanstack and Tailwind CSS. ⚡ ⚡ Powered by Appwrite. and Vercel. ⚡
+⚡ Instasnapgram is a Instagram clone with a real-time post feature, built using React, Next.js, tanstack and Tailwind CSS. ⚡ </br>
+⚡ Powered by Appwrite and Vercel. ⚡

 ## Live Demonstration
 🚀 https://instasnapgram-v1.vercel.app/ 🚀